ahstn/dagster-playground/README.md

 NB: On first access, Metabase will prompt you for a user, which can be fake data.
 As the Metabase DB is in a volume, you won't be prompted again.

+### Superset

+The Superset setup here is simplied for local testing, for a more adequate and updated setup, check out [apache/superset | GitHub]

 ## Python Practices

 ### File & Module Composition